-If your trip to Turkey lasts only a week or two, you probably don't have to register your mobile phone, but if you plan to stay several months, especially if you have a residence permit (İkamet Tezkeresi) you will probably have to register your phone and pay TL115 in tax, or purchase a mobile phone from a shop in Turkey (thus also paying the tax) despite this page on the website of the Turkish Consulate-General in London which states that "There is no charge levied for this registration."
+If your trip to Turkey lasts only a week or two, you probably don't have to register your mobile phone, but if you plan to stay several months, especially if you have a residence permit (İkamet Tezkeresi) you will probably have to register your phone and pay a substantial fee, perhaps TL115, or purchase a mobile phone from a shop in Turkey (thus also paying the tax) despite this page on the website of the Turkish Consulate-General in London which states that "There is no charge levied for this registration."

-According to Maria V., a TTP traveler, Turkcell also charges TL50 for the registration, making your out-of-pocket total TL165—just to use your own phone in Turkey.
+According to Maria V., a TTP traveler, Turkcell also charges TL50 for the registration, making your out-of-pocket total TL165—just to connect your own phoneto a network in Turkey.

 mobile phone may operate

 a period from several weeks to one or two months before being excluded

 difficult and/or time-consuming to

 Here's how to register your mobile phone: